victor-estrade/titanic-debug/README.md

 Run logs are saved in `log/DEAD-{node_id}` directory where `{node_id}` are simply the first and last letter of a node name.

+TODO : add a command to clean old logs.

 # Docker image and other configuration